 I would expect it won't be long before all the workflow behind getting this page up and adding it to the menus will be sorted out.

 What can I find in there today?

-Right now, you’ll find What’s New information for GP 2015 through to GP 2018 R2, by release.
-On the left hand side will be navigation for other documentation items as they become available and on each article page itself, the right hand side is a navigation within an article of the different major sections.
+Right now, users will find What's New information for GP 2015 through GP 2018 R2, by release.
+On the left-hand side will be a navigation for other documentation items as they become available and on each article page itself, the right-hand side is a navigation within an article of the different major sections.

 This is a huge first step.
 Since GP 2015 (I think, I can't remember for sure), documentation within the product stopped being updated as regularly and we started seeing help files labelled with a different product version than what was installed, and new features not being updated.

 This pic above is my GP 2018 R2 (fresh off the compiler) installation yet the Help file reference is 3 products ago.
 To me, that is embarrassing for GP, and unacceptable, and I haven't been the only one who is pretty vocal about it.